IcyPebble/webinter/README.md

 async def change_text(*_):
    await txt.update_attr({"text": "bar"})
 ```
-After the button has been clicked, the text of the text element changes to “bar”.
-However, when the page is reloaded, the text changes back to “foo”.
+After the button has been clicked, the text of the text element changes to "bar".
+However, when the page is reloaded, the text changes back to "foo".

 If you want to call a function every time the page is loaded, you can register it as an onload handler:
 ```python